jaeschrich/froyo/README.md

-Frozen Yogurt (froyo.js) is a micro-framework for node.js that I created in a few hours.
-It's small enough that people probably could memorize and retype the file.
-It is public domain, no restrictions.
-Nodejs is licensed with the MIT license
+Froyo(frozen-yogurt) is a node.js micro framework.
+It's very simple, but still powerful and expressive.
+Froyo is public domain, no restrictions.
+Node.js is licensed with the MIT license

 ##Install

 ###With npm:
 ```
-npm install git://github.com/PyScripter255/frozen-yogurt.git#npm
+npm install froyo
 ```

 ###Build from source: